 - Commit the updated plugin’s code to the deploying branch of a non-production environment.
 Test the updated version of the plugin thoroughly before merging to the deploy branch of a production environment to ensure the stability of the production site’s performance and security.

-Codebase Manager’s Automated Security Scanning automatically scans third-party plugins in an application’s
+Codebase Manager automatically scans plugins in an application’s

-wpvip GitHub repository.
+wpcomvip GitHub repository that can be downloaded from the WordPress.org Plugin Directory.
 Pull requests that upgrade vulnerable plugins are automatically opened by VIP’s GitHub app bot.